exogenic-ltd/website/content/team.md

 ---
 header:
   title: "Our Team"
-  subtitle: "Meet the genius minds behind the innovations at Exogenic."
+  subtitle: "Meet the Brains Behind the Innovations at Exogenic."
 members:
   - id: 1
     name: "gopura"